ge11232002/CSC/ancora/README.md

 rpm -Uvh atomic-release*rpm
 yum install fcgi-perl
 ```

-The configuration of GBrowse2's FastCGI for Ancora will be addressed later.

 **Note**: Because the olifant has a old version of *Apache* and *mod_fcgid*.
 You may need to adapt the GBrowse2 conf file for Apache
 (/etc/httpd/conf.d/gbrowse2.conf on olifant)